• Skip to primary navigation

 Ingredients on a counter top.

-• Olive oil - can be substituted with any light flavored cooking oil you have on hand.
+• Olive oil - Can be substituted with your favorite cooking oil if desired.

-• Vegetable broth - can be substituted with beef or chicken broth (keeping in mind your soup will no longer be vegan).
+• Vegetable broth - Can be substituted with beef or chicken broth (keeping in mind your soup will no longer be vegan).

 • Peas and carrots - I chose to use frozen peas and carrots in this recipe to cut down on the chopping and prep work involved.
 Fresh-frozen vegetables are easy to find year round, inexpensive, and maintain their fresh flavor.
 I do not recommend substituting with canned vegetables.

-• Salt & pepper
+• Salt & pepper - Enhances the flavor of the soup.

-• Fresh basil - can be substituted with fresh dill for a different flavor.
+• Fresh basil - Can be substituted with fresh dill for a different flavor.

 Collage showing process of cooking vegetable soup in a metal pot.